 Use Touch ID for Apple Pay

-With an iPhone 6 or iPhone 6 Plus, you can use Touch ID to make Apple Pay purchases in stores and within apps.
+With an iPhone 6 or iPhone 6 Plus or later, you can use Touch ID to make Apple Pay purchases in stores and within apps.
 You can also use Touch ID on your iPhone to complete website purchases from your Mac.
 If you have an iPad Pro, iPad Air 2 or iPad Mini 3 or later, you can use Touch ID for Apple Pay purchases within apps and on websites in Safari.

 Manage your Touch ID settings